MRI Technologist Programs

 For students who have completed a radiology program and want to expand their skills beyond taking x-rays, enrolling in a degree or certificate in magnetic resonance imaging (MRI) technologist program is a logical next step.

 Depending on previous education, an MRI technologist program can take as little as one to two years to complete or four years for a full bachelor of science curriculum.
 A two-year associate’s degree is required for most entry-level MRI technologist positions.
 At their core, MRI technologist programs focus on the technology behind operating MRI machines and the skills to interpret their results.
-MRI technologists are essential in helping diagnose or rule out medical conditions so that patients can get the treatments they need to live healthier lives.
+MRI technologists provide an essential role in helping diagnose or rule out medical conditions so that patients can get the treatments they need to live healthier lives.

 MRI Technologist fast facts | |